smford/eeh-esp32-rfid/README.md

 - Sort out logging levels info or info+error
 - change grantUser() and getUserDetails() in to a generic function
 - Implement lcdPrint(l1, l2, l3, l4) and make adaptable for varying sizes of display (autoscroll perhaps)
+- Figure out a way to nicely handle to the two loops - loop1=card present  loop2=no card present

 ## Bugs
 - Bad/odd http response codes can cause a crash - often seen when having trouble doing web calls